International-Data-Spaces-Association/idsa/documentation/README.md

 ## 1. Gathering Knowledge

-If you are an IDS beginner you should start with the consumption of some of our documents.
+If you are an IDS beginner you should start with  some of our documents:

 ### Relevant Documents
 **IDS Reference Architecture Model (RAM)** – This is the central document of the IDS and describes the IDS architecture.
 It contains the goals, the structure, and the key elements of the architectural set-up of the IDS and offers a first glance at the practical application and context in which the IDS is used.
 Link to the document: https://internationaldataspaces.org/wp-content/uploads/IDS-Reference-Architecture-Model-3.0-2019.pdf